Tools4everBV/HelloID-Conn-Prov-Target-ProActive-SpendCloud/README.md

 HelloID target connector for ProActive.
 This target connector uses a SQLite database as the intermediate step for the actual export to CSV.
 The new persons are placed in this database and possibly updated if required.
 When a person no longer gets access to ProActive, the persons are also deleted from this database.

-To finally send the perons to ProActive, a Service Automation task is running from a schedule and creates an export in CSV with the required data to create, manage or delete the accounts in ProActive.
+To finally send the persons to ProActive, a Service Automation task is running from a schedule and creates an export in CSV with the required data to create, manage or delete the accounts in ProActive.

+The fields that are exported are "email, voornamen, achternaam, adfs_login".
+A CSV import job has to be created in ProActive for this connector to work.

 ## Getting started

 ### Connector settings